AirAsia move

 User Personas

-Creating user personas helped to guide my ideation processes, and they helped to highlight the goals and pains of AirAsia MOVE's users.
+Creating user personas helped to guide my ideation processes, and they helped to highlight the goals and pain points of AirAsia MOVE's users.

 Affinity Map